Tag: hear

 The Israelites were impatient to get to this great home that they had been promised and had been told about for generations.
 Knowing the active imaginations of today, what “fairy” tales and legends did they or invent.
 Maybe none.
 The tale that brought the was already pretty impressive.

-If we take a step back, however, from the Israelites, we can see that while the Israelites are on a quest to “go home”, for God this is where they belong to be the (foreshadowed) light in the darkness.
+If we take a step back, however, from the Israelites, we can see that while the Israelites are on a quest to “go home”, for God this is where they belong to be the (foreshadowed) in the .
 Israel was an ancient thoroughfare.
-By being where they were, they could (if they were faithful) be able to share God with the ancient world.
+By being where they were, they could (if they were ) be able to share God with the ancient world.
 Granted, they did.
 Imagine, however, what could have happened if they had truly trusted and waited on God.
 In other words, what if they had been patient (not just in the story from Exodus), and had let God’s (good) plan for them unfold.

-is not a any of us like, and often don’t like to live.
+Patience is not a word any of us like, and often don’t like to live.
 We often are impatient to do something, when patience could have done it better.
-When speaks of patience as a fruit of the spirit, he is talking about the .
-As a child of God, you have the Holy Spirit working inside of you.
+When Paul speaks of patience as a fruit of the spirit, he is talking about the .
+As a child of God, you have the Spirit working inside of you.
 That means you have patience.
 That doesn’t mean you like it.
 However, patience (and long-suffering) are key tools for missions and outreach.

 In today’s world, impatient evangelism will not win as many long-term salvations.
-It is long-term .
+It is long-term relationships.
 Are they quick?
 Nope.
 The is that we are no longer at a cultural point where quick evangelism will work.
 The “ground” is hard, rocky, and/or filled with weeds.
 It will take a very long time to work the ground into what it could (and should) be…fertile ground for the Word of God.

 1) What is the dark side of patience?
 What problems for sharing the Gospel can too much patience create?